Make a Feathery Clutch

 - Place your ribbon on the table, hold it with duct tape, so you can prevent it from moving while you are attaching the feathers.
 Now, take each feather, add a drop of glue on to the ribbon, and place the feather on the glue, and press on it gently.

 - Glue the feathers to the ribbon, leaving no spaces between them.
 Keep on gluing the feathers side by side to all the ribbons you have for the clutch.

 - Now, you have the number of feathered ribbons you need to cover your clutch with ready.

-- 8That is it!Your new feathery clutch is done and ready to accompany you to your next party.Advertisement
+- 8Your new feathery clutch is done and ready to accompany you to your next party.That is it!Advertisement

 - Of course there are different types and sizes of feathers out there, so you can stick to one design or type to do your clutch with, or you can go for mixing two types of feathers or more to give it a multi feather design look.

 - You can get creative with the colors of the feathers;

 - You can add a little piece of jewelry to the clutch after you are done for extra glamour.
 But keep it simple so you will keep the focus on the feathers, and also so you won't lose the clutch's elegance.